 After an immediate Twitter response on April 15, the company responded with a press release that outlined three things from Starbucks CEO Kevin Johnson:

-The curriculum will be designed by nationally recognized experts and Starbucks is planning to make it available for other companies to use.
+The curriculum will be designed by nationally recognized experts, and Starbucks plans to make it available to other companies.

 In a video accompanying the April 17 press release, Kevin acknowledges that this arrest is one in a series of incidents of implicit bias, and it requires ongoing attention.
 He says,